History of Ireland in Timeline

 In 1913, the Ulster Volunteers were formed under the leadership of Edward Carson to prevent the Home Rule bill from passing.

-In 1914, it looked certain that a Home Rule bill would finally pass through parliament.
+In 1914, it looked certain that the Home Rule bill would finally pass.

 1914: Establishment of the Irish Volunteers

-In 1914, the Irish Volunteers were established to ensure that the Home Rule Bill was passed.
+In 1914, the Irish Volunteers were established to ensure the Home Rule Bill was passed.
+The Act was passed but suspended due to World War I. The Irish Volunteers then split into the National Volunteers and the Irish Volunteers.

 1916: Easter Rising

-In 1916, the Easter Rising took place, carried out by the Irish Volunteers and the Irish Citizen Army.
+In 1916, the Easter Rising was carried out by the Irish Volunteers and the Irish Citizen Army.
+The British response turned the mood of the country in favor of the rebels.

 1918: Conscription Crisis

-In 1918, support for Irish republicanism increased further due to the ongoing war in Europe, as well as the Conscription Crisis.
+Support for Irish republicanism increased further due to the ongoing war in Europe, as well as the Conscription Crisis of 1918.

 In 1919, Sinn Féin proclaimed an Irish Republic, setting up its own parliament (Dáil Éireann) and government.